Tesla Charging Port Replacement: Complete DIY Guide (2026)

 - Open the trunk

-- Disconnect and remove the tail light assembly (see our tail light replacement guide for details)
+- Disconnect and remove the tail light assembly (see our tail light replacement guide for detailed photos)

 Step 3: Remove the Charge Port Door Assembly